tecladocode/web-dev-bootcamp/curriculum/section05/lectures/08_step_6_coding_page_structure/README.md

 Finally, we can code the page structure and transfer all our thoughts into HTML.

 In programming, and I find especially in HTML, there's no _one way to do things_.
-Everyone that codes in HTML finds a slightly different way to do the same thing: be that the nesting of elements, or the tags used, the class names, or really anything else.
+Everyone that codes in HTML finds a slightly different way to do the same thing: be that the nesting of elements, or the elements used, the class names, or really anything else.

 ## The main page structure